RobynWindsor/weather-dashboard/README.md

 To run this application, you'll need to sign up for a free API key from OpenWeatherMap.

+## Local Storage Usage:

+-**Saved Searches/;** The application utilizes local storage to store previously searched cities.
+This allows users to quickly access their recent searches without having to re-enter the city names.

 ## Screenshot:

 ![Screenshot 2024-01-07 114908](https://github.com/RobynWindsor/react-weather-application/assets/127926809/7231ccc5-67d2-47a6-9229-9d64ad0e3f37)